Phragm\'{e}n's Voting Methods and Justified Representation: Conclusion

-We would like to thank Xavier Mora for many fruitful discussions and for providing us with copies of the original papers by \phrag.
+\begin{acks} We would like to thank Xavier Mora for many fruitful discussions and for providing us with copies of the original papers by \phrag.
 We also thank Marie-Louise Lackner for pointing out essential literature and providing us with translations.
-Furthermore, we thank Vincent Conitzer, Edith Elkind, Dominik Peters, Luis S{\'a}nchez-Fern{\'a}ndez, and Piotr Skowron for helpful comments.
-This material is based on work supported by ERC-StG 639945, NSF IIS-1527434 and ARO W911NF-12-1-0550, by a Feodor Lynen return fellowship of the Alexander von Humboldt Foundation, by COST Action IC1205 on Computational Social Choice, by a grant from the Knut and Alice Wallenberg Foundation, by the Isaac Newton Institute for Mathematical Sciences (EPSRC Grant Number EP/K032208/1), by a grant from the Simons foundation, by the Deutsche Forschungsgemeinschaft (DFG) under grant BR 4744/2-1, and by the Austrian Science Foundation FWF, grant P31890.
+Furthermore, we thank Vincent Conitzer, Edith Elkind, Dominik Peters, Jannik Peters, Luis S{\'a}nchez-Fern{\'a}ndez, and Piotr Skowron for helpful comments.
+We are thankful to the \emph{Institut Mittag-Leffler} for permitting the use of \phrag{}'s photograph.

+This material is based on work supported by ERC-StG 639945, NSF IIS-1527434 and ARO W911NF-12-1-0550, by a Feodor Lynen return fellowship of the Alexander von Humboldt Foundation, by COST Action IC1205 on Computational Social Choice, by a grant from the Knut and Alice Wallenberg Foundation, by the Isaac Newton Institute for Mathematical Sciences (EPSRC Grant Number EP/K032208/1), by a grant from the Simons foundation, by the Deutsche Forschungsgemeinschaft (DFG) under grant BR 4744/2-1, and by the Austrian Science Foundation FWF, grant P31890. \end{acks}